 Triage Patients To The Right Care

 The access provided by digital healthcare means that patients can avoid the emergency room for non-emergent complaints.
 The ER is often a last resort for patients who were unable to secure time with their primary care, and it’s a much more expensive alternative that doesn’t offer continuity of care with their established physician.
 By working with a telehealth platform, providers can connect with patients prior to ER presentation and still secure some form of reimbursement for those services.
-Digital healthcare can both reduce ER utilization and unpaid after hours phone calls.
+Utilizing telemedicine in primary care can both reduce ER utilization and unpaid after hours phone calls.

 Making Specialist Care Accessible

 The physician shortage is most evident in medical and surgical specialties, and it is expected to grow at an astounding rate over the next 12 years.
 It’s estimated that there will be a shortage of up to 62,000 providers as currently practicing physicians retire and fewer students enter medical school.

 Telehealth services can significantly bridge these gaps by encouraging specialty consults without travel for the patient or the physician.
 Transportation is a growing barrier to treatment as areas suffer from lack of specialty care and public transportation options shrink in many areas throughout the country.
 Using a platform like Mend, physicians and patients can connect regardless of location with just a few taps on low-cost technology like tablets and laptops.
 Virtual healthcare is a valuable asset that can be implemented with limited upfront technology costs for patients and providers.
 Hospitals are not required to purchase large, costly carts to engage in telemedicine, and solutions that were previously cost-prohibitive in an outpatient setting become entirely attainable.
 What previously required a $100,000 electronic set up can now be achieved with the combination of a 429 tablet, the appropriate telemedicine platform and an Internet connection.